-Reasons I Want My Family to Eat a Predominantly Plant-Based Diet:
+Reasons to Eat a Predominantly Plant-Based Diet:

 - It’s good for the Earth.
 Animal agriculture contributes between 14 to 22 percent of the 36 billion tons of greenhouse gases that we produce each year on the planet.
 The production of meat and dairy require large amounts of pesticides, chemical fertilizer, fuel, and water.
 Manure, chemicals, and fuels run off the land into bodies of water, creating dead zones in the ocean along with other environmental damage.
 Animal agriculture is wasteful.
 It takes about 15 pounds of grain to produce 1 pound of beef, and about 5 pounds of grain to produce 1 pound of chicken.
 See this article for a chart showing the countries that consume the most meat.
 Frighteningly, China is double the U.S. in meat consumption, and demand there is growing at an accelerated pace.

-- For my family’s health.
+- For better health.
 As stated earlier, diets low in meat and animal products provide countless health benefits.
 The Mediterranean diet is especially well-known for increasing health and longevity.
 This diet includes lots of plant foods, very little meat, cheese and yogurt as the main dairy foods, lots of olive oil, beans, and legumes, and low to moderate amounts of wine.
 Scientists studying the “Blue Zones,” the five areas on Earth where people live the longest, have found the same general type of diet.
 The Blue Zone diets include eating mostly plants, very little meat, and lots of beans.

 - I love animals.
 The more research that I do on animal agriculture, the more horrified I become at how animals are treated in order to provide us with the animal products we eat.
 We do not need to cause this kind of suffering in order to feed ourselves.
 There is a better, more peaceful way to obtain the nutrients that our bodies need.
 A plant-based diet is key to a future with less pain and suffering for all beings.